lmiguelgato/machine-learning-web-app/README.md

 #### Running tests :microscope:

-Launch the test runner in the interactive watch mode by running `yarn test`\
+Launch the test runner in the interactive watch mode by running `yarn test` inside `static/`\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Deployment setup :rocket: